 Make sure you partner up with a vendor that can switch up, add and remove assessments from your process on a whim.
 Or better yet, use recruitment software where you can do it yourself.

-We’ve built something we call a multi-assessment platform.
-Harver users can build entire pre-employment assessment flows from scratch choosing from a wide variety of assessments from the Harver module store (also called: assessment marketplace).
+Harver users can build entire pre-employment assessment flows from scratch choosing from a wide variety of assessments from the Harver module store.

 Choose an assessment from the marketplace.
-Drag and drop it into your
+Add it to your

 hiring sequence.
 Done.
 You now have a personality test in your hiring flow.

 It doesn’t work?
 Take it out again.
-Now that’s agile recruitment.
+Now that’s what we like to call agile recruitment.